d0iasm/sps-p-gen/README.md

 -seed: Used when generate random positions for an initialization.
 A default seed is 1.
 The same result comes with the same seed value.
 -gen: The number of max steps.
 -cycle: The length of 1 cycle for periodic boundary condition.
 It is useless for open boundary condition.
--csv: Output csv data instead of a HTML file.
--csve: Output csv data for each step.
+-seed: The seed number to be used for generating random number.
+Default value is 1.
+-dynamic: The flag to change the K parameters dinamicallybased on static energy/dynamic energy.
+Default is static optimization which means to use static energy.
+-init: The initial state for all particles. -init random indicates that all particles starts with a random K parameter. -init zero indicates that all particles starts with 0.
+-json: Output a json file for creating images by utils.
 ```

 ## Utils
+- stackplot.py: Generate an image from a json file.
+It is used for K parameters.
+  - usage: stackplot.py [-h] -src SRC -out OUT
+- logplot.py: Generate an image from a json file.
+It is used for static energy and dynamic energy.
+  - usage: logplot.py [-h] -src SRC -out OUT
+- loglogplot.py: Generate an image from a json file.
+It is used for X and V.
+  - usage: loglogplot.py [-h] -src SRC -out OUT
 - headmap.py: Plot 2d histgram with x-axis, y-axis, and z-axis.
   - usage: heatmap.py [-h] -title TITLE [-src SRC] [-x X] [-y Y] [-z Z] [-print [PRINT]]
-- logplot.py: Logarithmic energy as y-axis and the number of step as x-axis.
-  - usage: logplot.py [-h] -src SRC
-- composite.py: Composite class images and energy analyzed images.

 ## Develop
 Results are hosted by firebase. `public/` is the root directory for the website.